Powerful partnerships. Standout solutions.

 Ken represents management in all areas of employment counseling, employment litigation and labor relations law.
 He is recognized as one of the leading authorities in occupational safety and health matters.

 Ken maintains an active national litigation practice.
-He has specific expertise in wage and hour collective actions, representing employers across the country in matters involving thousands of employees’ claims under the Federal Labor Standards Act (FLSA) and applicable state law.
+He represents employers across the country in matters involving thousands of employees’ claims under the Federal Labor Standards Act (FLSA) and applicable state law, as well as wage and hour collective actions.
 Ken has been lead counsel in dozens of employment discrimination actions across the country.
 He has successfully tried numerous employment cases in federal and state courts, including a week-long ERISA trial which resulted in costs being awarded to his client and a two-week long wrongful discharge trial in which the jury awarded damages to the company defendant Ken represented.
 Ken is also experienced in litigating restrictive covenant matters in Pennsylvania, New Jersey and Delaware.
 He successfully defended an employer in Montgomery County that hired an employee subject to a non-compete clause in a week-long preliminary injunction trial and has enforced non-compete clauses against employees who attempted to breach their agreements.

 In the labor relations arena, Ken has acted as chief negotiator for many union negotiations, including 1,000 person nursing units for a major Philadelphia hospital system, and other negotiations with unions such as the Teamsters, Steelworkers, Operating Engineers and Service Employees.
 Ken’s traditional labor practice also includes representing employers in arbitrations and unfair labor practice proceedings.
 Ken assisted a client that moved from Philadelphia to the suburbs in successfully withdrawing recognition from one of the most powerful Teamster unions in Philadelphia.
 He has tried numerous employment contract arbitrations, including a contract/age discrimination claim that took 19 days of hearing and resulted in a decision in favor of, and counterclaim damages awarded to, the employer.